 Who can a formal complaint be made to?

-In the event of anyone not wishing to complain to the practice they should be directed to make their complaint to NHSE at:
+In the event of anyone not wishing to complain directly to the practice the complaint should be made to Hertfordshire and West Essex Integrated Care Board at:

-In those cases where the complaint is made to NHS England, the practice will comply with all appropriate requests for information and co-operate fully in assisting them to investigate and respond to the complaint.
+In those cases where the complaint is made to the ICB, the practice will comply with all appropriate requests for information and co-operate fully in assisting them to investigate and respond to the complaint.

 Who can make a complaint?